discourse/discourse_docker/README.md

 ### Email setup

 For a Discourse instance to function properly Email must be setup.
-Use the SMTP_URL env var to set your SMTP address, see sample templates for an example.
-The docker image does not contain postfix, exim or another MTA, it was omitted cause it is very tricky to setup perfectly.
+Use the `SMTP_URL` env var to set your SMTP address, see sample templates for an example.
+The docker image does not contain postfix, exim or another MTA, it was omitted because it is very tricky to set up correctly.

 ### Troubleshooting